MicrosoftDocs/power-pages-docs/power-pages-docs/admin/copilot-governance.md

 > [!IMPORTANT]
 >
 > - This is a preview feature.
-> - Preview features aren't meant for production use and may have restricted functionality.
-These features are available before an official release so that customers can get early access and provide feedback.
+> - Preview features aren’t meant for production use and might have restricted functionality.
+These features are subject to [supplemental terms of use](https://go.microsoft.com/fwlink/?linkid=2189520), and are available before an official release so that customers can get early access and provide feedback.
 > - This feature is being gradually rolled out across regions and may not be available yet in your region.

-## AI enabled experiences supported in Pages websites
+## AI-enabled experiences supported in websites

-The following AI powered experiences are supported in Pages websites today, which simplify and enhance the user experience for your website visitors:
+The following AI powered experiences are supported in websites today, which simplify and enhance the user experience for your website visitors:

 ### Intelligent forms